 Wagner came into the game taking 48% of their shots at the rim, and they didn't deviate from that against the Colonials 2-3 zone.
 They worked the high post, which forced the defense to collapse, while they snuck senior center Naofall Folahan or senior forward Orlando Parker behind the defense on the baseline in an attempt to get easy layups.

 However, the Seahawks were unable to take advantage of those opportunities; Folahan and Parker started the game a combined 1-4 from the floor as Robert Morris went into the first media timeout leading 8-4.

-Folahan finished the half with six points and nine rebounds; he also blocked two shots for Wagner.
+Folahan finished the half with six points and nine rebounds; he also blocked two shots.
 Robert Morris saw every player except junior guard David Appolon score in the first half.
-Senior guard Karvel Anderson paced the team with eight points, and Jones had seven.
+Senior guard Karvel Anderson paced the team with eight points, and Jones added seven.

 The Seahawks started the second half on a 16-7 run that gave them their largest lead of the night at seven points a little less than six minutes into the half.
 However, a three-point play by Hawkins, followed by a steal by freshman point guard Kavon Stewart, led to an Anderson triple that brought RMU within one point of Wagner just 37 seconds later.

 Back-to-back triples by sophomore guard Charles Oliver and Myers-Pate helped the Colonials regain the lead.
 They were the first two baskets of a 13-5 run that ended at the 7:36 mark with them leading 61-55.